canonical/core20/README.md

 $ sudo snapcraft
 ```

+# Writing code

+The usual way to add functionality is to write a shell script hook
+with the `.chroot` extenstion under the `hooks/` directory.
+These hooks
+are run inside the base image filesystem.

+Each hook should have a matching `.test` file that validates that the
+`.chroot` file works as expected.
+Those `.test` scripts will be run
+when doing "make test".

 # Testing locally

 Once built you can boot it for testing inside qemu and spread.
 You will need